joshbrew/MAX86141_Arduino/README.txt

 MAX86141 LIBRARY FOR ARDUINO
 REQUIRES A MAX86141 DEVICE

+Install: Drag the example folder and libraries folder to your Arduino sketch repository and merge with any existing libraries folder.

-The example is set up for 2 MAX86141's running on an ESP32, so just adjust it for what you need.
+The example is set up for 2 MAX86141's running on an ESP32 on separate lanes, adjust it for what you need.

 --------------------------------------